 1. CLIP and Vision-Language Models

-CLIP (Contrastive Language-Image Pre-training) enables powerful image-text understanding capabilities.
-The model learns joint representations of images and text through contrastive learning.
-This enables sophisticated cross-modal search and understanding.
+CLIP (Contrastive Language-Image Pre-training) enables powerful capabilities for understanding image-text relationships.
+The model learns joint representations of images and text through a contrastive learning approach.
+This allows sophisticated cross-modal search and understanding.

 2. Whisper and Audio Processing